arkadi27/oppfi/README.md

-Apily is a python based framework for testing REST apis.
+api_ly is a python based framework for testing REST apis.

 # Installation